WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 1. TLS server certificates must be accessible from online servers, so they're easier to steal than an offline key.
 A package's signing key doesn't need to be online.
-2. A server running TLS or another key-exchange protocol might accidentally sign something that looks like a package, or vice versa.
+2. A server using an origin-trusted key for one purpose (e.g. TLS) might accidentally sign something that looks like a package, or vice versa.

 If these risks are too high, we could define a new Extended Key Usage ({{?RFC5280}}, section 4.2.1.12) that requires CAs to issue new keys for this